Back to Articles

 Meraki Insight (VPN and WAN Analytics)

 For businesses with multiple sites connected by Meraki Auto VPN, Meraki Insight provides deep visibility into the performance of your site-to-site connections.
-It monitors latency, throughput, and loss across each VPN tunnel, helping you identify which links are underperforming and whether the issue is with your local internet connection, the remote site's connection, or something in between.
+It monitors latency, throughput, and loss across each VPN tunnel, helping you identify which links are underperforming and whether the issue is with your local internet connection, the remote site connection, or something in between.

 Application Visibility

 Meraki classifies and monitors traffic by application, showing you exactly how your bandwidth is being used.
 You can see that Microsoft Teams is consuming 30% of your bandwidth, web browsing accounts for 25%, and file downloads make up another 20%.
 This visibility helps you make informed decisions about bandwidth allocation, traffic shaping, and application prioritisation.
-If Teams calls are suffering, you can use Meraki's traffic shaping to prioritise VoIP and video traffic over less time-sensitive applications.
+If Teams calls are suffering, you can use the traffic shaping features to prioritise VoIP and video traffic over less time-sensitive applications.

 Environmental Monitoring